davidad/davidad.github.io/source/_posts/2014-02-18-kernel-from-scratch.markdown

 categories:
 ---

-One of my three major goals for Hacker School was to create a bootable, 64-bit kernel image from scratch, using only `nasm` and my text editor.
+One of my 3 major goals for Hacker School was to create a bootable, 64-bit kernel image from scratch, using only `nasm` and my text editor.
 Well, folks, one down, two to go.